hydrusnetwork/hydrus/docs/custom_assets.md

 # static dir

-Hydrus loads all of its icons and such from `install_dir/static`.
+Hydrus loads all of its icons and other UI images from `install_dir/static`.
 Feel free to poke around there.
 You can overwrite any of these files with something else by putting a mirror version under `db_dir/static`.

 So, let's say you want a different splash screen image.
 The default is `install_dir/static/hydrus_splash.png`.
 Simply create a `static` folder in your db dir and put any other png under `db_dir/static/hydrus_splash.png`, and hydrus will use that when it boots or exits.

-This is a bit hacky, so don't go too crazy.
-I recommend you don't change the resolution or ratio of anything too much.
-But you can probably just put a jpeg instead of a png (still using the .png filename lol) or an svg instead of an ico and may work!
+This is a bit hacky, so don't change the resolution or ratio of anything too much to start.
+In some cases, you can probably put a jpeg instead of a png (still using the .png filename) or an svg instead of an ico, and it may work!
 Let me know when stuff breaks and I'll see what I can do.

 # QSS and SVGs